CanonicalLtd/maas-docs/en/manage-maas-ha.md

 can be enabled at the rack controller level allowing the ability for controlling BMCs, providing DHCP, and deploying machines to span across multiple rack controllers.
-At the region controller level, HA can be provided for the API, WebUI, DNS, and APT proxy.
+At the region controller level, HA can be provided for the API, web UI, DNS, and HTTP proxy.

 ## Rack Controller HA